What is Operating Cash Flow?

 - How to calculate Operating Cash Flow

-Your business can typically generate cash from three sources; normal operating activities, cash injected from investing (equity, shareholders), and cash from financing (debt).
+Your business can typically generate cash from three sources: normal operating activities, cash injected from investing (equity, shareholders), and cash from financing (debt).

 Purpose of Operating Cash Flow